 Plant breeders, you elaborate complex strategies to frame your next climate-smart breeding programs.
 What a puzzle to set up objectives matching with the potential of your germplasm, the desires of end consumers, farmers' needs and weather forecast!

-Powerful plant breeding tools are the key to take up this challenge and reach the good decisions: Get accurate phenotype and environmental data with IOT sensors, characterize your trial network with diversified co variables, explore your materials with a germplasm management system, and analyze GxE interactions with intuitive analysis tools and interactive graphs.
+Powerful plant breeding sotware are the key to take up this challenge and reach the good decisions: Get accurate phenotype and environmental data with 5 KPIs for Stronger Strategy, characterize your trial network with diversified co variables, explore your materials with a germplasm management system, and analyze GxE interactions with intuitive analysis tools and interactive graphs.

 ²- Mixed PLS models to predict genotype x environment interaction, I.Dieng